Alfredo-Neto/weather-app/README.md

 - [bootstrap](https://getbootstrap.com/)
 - [Fetch API](https://developer.mozilla.org/pt-BR/docs/Web/API/Fetch_API/Using_Fetch)

-## Clone or download this repo and execute the index.hmtl file with your favorite browser
+## Clone or download this repo and execute the index.html file with your favorite browser

 LocalStorage may not work with Internet Explorer.